alanmanning/ubc-thesis-lyx/README.md

 ### Is this guaranteed to produce a properly formatted thesis?
 No, it's not, but it did work for me and I've tried to ensure it will work for you.
 You should definitely review the UBC thesis [formatting requirements](https://www.grad.ubc.ca/current-students/dissertation-thesis-preparation/formatting-requirements).
 Also, submit your thesis for [pre-review](https://www.grad.ubc.ca/current-students/dissertation-thesis-preparation/pre-reviews) well ahead of any deadlines to catch any formatting issues.

-Also, there's probably a better way to address many of the probab
+Also, there's probably a better way to accomplish many of the formatting intricacies than I've done in the template.
+That's just what worked for me.

-###

 ### Where is your thesis?
 You can find my PhD thesis, *T1 relaxation and inhomogeneous magnetization transfer in brain : physics and applications*, [here](https://dx.doi.org/10.14288/1.0375841)